ciaracade/MorphosisAI/README.md

 - [Mockaroo](https://mockaroo.com/): lets you generate up to 1,000 rows of realistic test data in CSV, JSON, SQL, and Excel formats.
 - [ReactFlow](https://reactflow.dev/): A customizable React component for building node-based editors and interactive diagrams
+- [Zustand](https://zustand.docs.pmnd.rs/): A small, fast and scalable bearbones state-management solution using simplified flux principles.
+Has a comfy API based on hooks, isn't boilerplatey or opinionated.

 ## Stretch goals
 - integrate with other pub/sub messaging softwares like [BlazingMQ](https://github.com/bloomberg/blazingmq).